 The distinguishing factor of logistics is that it’s physical.
 There’s no software patch to rescue a Panamax cargo ship.
 Sony’s 2004 Christmas campaign to launch the PlayStation 2 is a great example.
 The supply chain worked perfectly, right up until an oil tanker became stuck in the Suez Canal blocking ships from China carrying the festive consignment of consoles.
 Sales fell 90 per cent in the run up to Christmas.
 Sony resorted to chartering Russian cargo planes and flying in the PS2s.
 But it was too late for many disappointed youngsters who were left wondering how they’d offended Santa Claus.

-Lesson: Bottlenecks exist and they may seize up through no fault of your own.
+Lesson: Bottlenecks exist and they may cause supply chain issues through no fault of your own.

 7. Soviet Union

 Students of supply chain issues will adore the history of the USSR.
 It is a cornucopia of mind-boggling mistakes.
 Dairy farms were sent sheep as the supply officer could not grasp the difference with cows.
 Factories sat idle for years waiting for ball bearings.
 The central planning system meant it was almost impossible to ask for changes.
 Historian Robert Conquest says: “As recently as the 1980s, it was found that a leading factory wishing to use the chassis of their buses for lorries was unable to get them sent from their own factory of origin except in complete bus form.
 After years of failing to get decisions from the ministry, they had to accept the complete buses, knock their bodies off with steel balls and install their own lorry bodies instead.”